 If you desperately want to stop this error from appearing, open the Simulator on your Mac, go to the Debug menu, then choose Graphics Quality Override > Device Default.
 This message usually appears when you have it set to High Quality, which may cause performance degradation.

-Alternatively, go to Simulator > Reset Content and Settings to clear the simulator back to its defaults.
+Alternatively, go to the Hardware menu and choose Erase All Content And Settings to clear the simulator back to its defaults.

 This is part of the Swift Knowledge Base, a free, searchable collection of solutions for common iOS questions.